From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: Introduction

-Time quasicrystals (TQCs) represent a novel category of dynamical systems distinguished by their capacity to exhibit subharmonic responses to external driving forces, characterized by multiple incommensurate frequencies.
-Unlike traditional TCs, which are constrained to a singular frequency response, TQCs arise from quasiperiodic driving of a system where the time-dependent Hamiltonian $H(t)$ incorporates irrationally related frequencies.
+TQCs arise from quasiperiodic driving of a system where the time-dependent Hamiltonian $H(t)$ incorporates irrationally related frequencies.
 This leads to quasiperiodic dynamics, resulting in a non-repetitive evolution of the system's state that densely explores a multi-dimensional toroidal phase space, without revisiting previous configurations.
-Such quasiperiodicity facilitates intricate dynamical behavior, including complex energy level spacings and dense trajectories in phase space\cite{rr17,r31,r32}.
+Such quasiperiodicity facilitates intricate dynamical behavior, including complex energy level spacings and dense trajectories in phase space \cite{rr17,dumitrescu2018,else2020}.

-In contrast to conventional TCs, TQCs exhibit robust subharmonic responses at a minimum of two incommensurate frequencies\cite{Self-ordered}.
-Specifically, in the TQC phase, some of the order parameters reveals a stable response characterized by multiple frequencies within the quasiperiodically driven system, a phenomenon referred to as the discrete TQC phase.
-The dynamics of the TQC phase can be interpreted as trajectories traversing a higher-dimensional space with extended periodicity\cite{r34}.

-In this study, we explore the spontaneous emergence of TQCs within the framework of the quasiperiodically driven quantum Ising chain in a transverse field (ITF) model.
-In the context of the ITF model, the TQC phase manifests as a robust response in magnetization that reflects multiple frequencies.
-This phase is characterized by its remarkable stability and coherence in the presence of interaction perturbations and imperfections in quasiperiodic driving fields.

-To date, the TQC phases have been observed in various models\cite{r17,FTQ,FTS,rr15,r18}.
-In this work, we examine disordered ITF model, initially analyze it under a periodic driving magnetic field, demonstrating the existence of a TC in this system.
-We further assess the stability of the TC against perturbations from external interactions and imperfections in rotations, finding it to be robust against such disturbances.
-In the latter part of our study, we investigate the ITF chain under a sinusoidal driving field, establishing that a disordered ITF chain can also exhibit a TQC phase that remains stable against external interactions and rotational imperfections.
-Our investigation employs exact diagonalization, and our findings indicate that increasing chain length enhances the stability of both TC and TQC phases.
-Investigating TQCs paves the way for potential experimental realizations in cold atomic systems, quantum simulators, and other platforms capable of simulating quasiperiodic driving.
+Recently, much attention has been devoted to the systems under quasiperiodic driving protocols \cite{verdeny2016,nandy2017,dumitrescu2018,giergiel2019,ray2019,zhao2021,pre13,else2020,mukherjee2020,FTQ,FTS,rr15,r17,r18,pre18,pre19}.
+In a recent proposal, it has been demonstrated that discrete TQCs can be realized in a Rydberg atomic chain by coupling two discrete TCs, where associated two external driving frequencies have the maximum incommensurability.
+In this system, the quasiperiodic response emerges due to interaction-induced synchronization between the subsystems \cite{pre24}.

+It has been established that quasiperiodic driving ultimately leads to thermalization toward a featureless infinite-temperature state, but this process occurs after a long timescale known as the prethermal time \cite{dumitrescu2018}.
+This behavior is analogous to the prethermalization observed in high-frequency periodic driving, where the system first relaxes into a long-lived metastable state before eventual thermalization \cite{pre1,pre2,pre3,pre4,pre5,pre6,pre7,pre8,pre9,pre10}.